 - Tapad is a tracking tool that assigns users a digital ID to track their web usage across devices.
 This makes it easier for companies to understand buyer behaviors.

 Marketing tech takes the more personable approach to reaching customers.
 Tools and software under the martech approach use direct methods of fostering good relationships with those who have been identified as your company's target audience – past customers or those who have expressed interest in becoming customers.

 This specifies another clear difference between ad tech and martech audiences.
 Martech audiences have opted in to interactions with your company in some form, while ad tech audiences are mostly unsolicited, targeted by their demographics and available consumer data.

 - Salesforce is a customer relationship management (CRM) platform that delivers vast amounts of data and analytics so you can build intricate profiles of your customer base and have better interactions with them.
 Its suite of products can improve your audience profile and your customer service.
 Like all CRMs, it's a data-gathering tool for all aspects of the customer interaction process.

 Ad tech and martech are both essential tools for a successful business, and there's a lot of crossover and synergy between the two.
-For martech to be effective, you need a large base of current customers to market to and service.
-Advertising is a way to field interest from large swaths of individuals it targets, and once they express interest in your company, that's when martech takes over to further engage them.
+Advertising is a way to field interest from large swaths of targeted individuals, and once they express interest in your company, that's when martech takes over to further engage them.
+For martech to be effective, you need a large base of current customers to market to and serve.

 Ad tech cannot function optimally without data, and marketing tech can provide vast amounts of data.
 Building a profile of your most likely customers, you can target your ads using search keywords and frequently visited websites.
 Many ad tech and martech companies and products are already converging to form all-in-one platforms where data from ad tech could be used for martech and vice versa, so that is something to watch for.